Resources designed to prepare law enforcement for encounters with dogs while on duty:

 For additional information on the video series, please read "When Police and Dogs Meet":

-2018 Note: The Video Series Police and Dog Encounters is typically available online for FREE, however the U.S. Department of Justice: Office of Community Oriented Policing Services Website Learning Portal is currently being updated so the videos are unavailable online at this time.
-Law enforcement agencies may contact email@example.com for free DVD copies of the video series.
+The Video Series Police and Dog Encounters is available online for FREE in English and Spanish via the U.S. Department of Justice: Office of Community Oriented Policing Services Training Portal Website: https://copstrainingportal.org/

 The Problem of Dog-Related Incidents and Encounters offers a valuable framework for effective response strategies to any situation where a dog is present.
 Officers learn how to assess a dog’s environment, distinguish between warning signals and signs of friendliness, and which of their actions can calm a tense, uncertain situation.
 The authors illustrate their points with drawings and photographs of a variety of common canine postures and also include case studies to reinforce the recommendations for best practices.
 In addition to discussing how to maintain appropriate control when encountering a dog, special instructions are included for those who evaluate and report on dog-related incidents.